Register as a Patient

 Local Urgent Care Walk-in Centre

-If our surgery is closed and you need to see a doctor, you may attend the NHS walk-in centre.
-No appointment necessary.
+If our surgery is closed and you need to see a doctor, you may attend the NHS Urgent Treatment Centre.
+No appointment necessary but you must ring ahead.

 Telephone: 0121 415 2095